TiBeN/15khz-arcade-pkg/README.md

 15khz Arcade Package
 ====================

-**WARNING:** Heavy refactorings are planned on the master branch, it may not works as expected or the documentation can not be accurate has i'm rewriting it.
+**WARNING:** Heavy refactorings are planned on the master branch, it may not works as expected or the documentation can not be accurate has i'm in the process of improving it.
 Please use [releases](https://github.com/TiBeN/15khz-arcade-pkg/releases) or [tags](https://github.com/TiBeN/15khz-arcade-pkg/tags) version instead.